 The ability of bundled payment systems, like the IPPS, to adequately reimburse for gene therapies is one of the most significant concerns for gene therapy stakeholders seeking to ensure provider and patient access to these transformative therapies.
 IGT welcomes the opportunity to engage with CMS over the coming years regarding broader payment concepts to ensure a strong future for gene therapy across payer systems.
-For purposes of this letter, however, we specifically request that CMS increase the add-on payment for qualifying gene therapies to seventy-five percent, as it has done through the QIDP and LPAD NTAP alternative pathways.17 More specifically, the add-on payment amount for qualifying QIDPs and LPADs is the lesser of: (1) seventy-five percent of the costs of the new medical service or technology; or (2) 75 percent of the amount by which the costs of the case exceed the standard Diagnosis Related Group (DRG) payment.18
+For purposes of this letter, however, we specifically request that CMS increase the add-on payment for qualifying gene therapies to seventy-five percent when establishing a new alternative NTAP pathway for gene therapies, as it has done through the QIDP and LPAD NTAP alternative pathways.
+More specifically, the add-on payment amount for qualifying QIDPs and LPADs is the lesser of: (1) seventy-five percent of the costs of the new medical service or technology; or (2) seventy-five percent of the amount by which the costs of the case exceed the standard Diagnosis Related Group (DRG) payment.
+PADs is the lesser of the costs of the case exceed the standard Diagnosis Related Group (DRG) payment.